 To help students build curiosity and thinking, open any new topic by assigning a Think-puzzle-explore, I See… I Wonder, or KWHL organizer.
 You can find all of these with a search at the Wixie teacher or student home page.
 Not only do these help you evaluate interest and thinking, they help kick-start student inquiry and help them identify a line of inquiry they would like to follow.

 Wixie also includes folders filled with templates to support student inquiry and a design process.
-Browse the Templates folder at the Wixie home page and open Science>Inquiry or STEM-PBL to find templates to support students taking the lead on finding problems, exploring new ideas, crafting questions and hypotheses and designing solutions.
+Browse the Templates library at the Wixie home page and open the STEM-PBL folder to find templates to support students taking the lead on finding problems, exploring new ideas, crafting questions and hypotheses, and designing solutions.

-Students can also use a combination of picture, text, and voice narration to explain their thinking and ideas and record their observations, questions, and analysis.
+Students can also use a combination of pictures, text, voice narration, and video to explain their thinking and ideas and record their observations, questions, and analysis.